 </div>

-the abovearchiveListYou do not need to manually enter the filtering conditions, the system will automatically identify the custom field parameters in the URL and perform the filtering.Through this combination, you can easily implement a feature-rich dynamic filtering list.
+In the abovearchiveListIn, you do not need to manually enter the filtering conditions, the system will automatically identify the custom field parameters in the URL and filter them.By this combination, you can easily implement a dynamic filtering list with complete functions.

 Summary

-The Anqi CMS provides great convenience for our website operators with its flexible content model and powerful template tags.From defining personalized content fields in the background, to accurately retrieving and displaying these fields in frontend templates, to building interactive filtering functions, every step aims to help us better manage and present content, thereby enhancing user experience and the appeal of the website.Master these skills and you will be able to operate your AnQiCMS site more efficiently to meet various complex business needs.
+AnQi CMS provides great convenience for our website operation staff with its flexible content model and powerful template tags.From defining personalized content fields in the background, to accurately obtaining and displaying these fields in front-end templates, to building interactive filtering functions, every step aims to help us better manage and present content, thereby improving user experience and website appeal.Master these skills, and you can operate your AnQiCMS site more efficiently, meeting various complex business needs.

 Frequently Asked Questions

-Q1: I have defined custom fields and filled in content in the content model, but I cannot display it in the front-end template.
+Q1: I defined a custom field and filled in the content in the content model, but it does not display in the front-end template.
 Why is that?

-Please check if the 'Field Name Used in Template' you are using is exactly consistent with the one set in the backend, including the case sensitivity.Secondly, confirm whether you have saved or updated the document, the content of the fields added or modified needs to be saved before it takes effect.If the field type is image, file, etc., also ensure that the path is correct.Finally, check if the website cache has been cleared, as Secure CMS sometimes has cache, and refreshing the cache can solve most display issues.
+Please check that the 'field name called' you use in the template is exactly the same as the one set in the background, including case sensitivity.Next, confirm whether you have saved or updated the document, the content of the newly added or modified fields needs to be saved before it takes effect.If the field type is image, file, etc., also make sure the path is correct.Finally, check if the website cache has been cleared, sometimes the Anq CMS has cache, refreshing the cache can solve most display problems.

 Q2: Can I use multiple custom fields as filter conditions at the same time?
 For example, filter products that are both 'red' and 'XL size'?

-Q3: Can custom fields only be used in document models, or do categories or single pages also have similar features?
+Q3: Can custom fields only be used in document models, or do categories and single pages also have similar functions?